 Salary and Job Outlook

-The BLS reported a median annual salary of $67,840 in 2013 for microbiologists, who are similar to pharmacological mycologists.
-From 2012-2022, microbiologists could expect 7% employment growth, per the BLS, which is slightly slower than the average for all occupations.
+The BLS reported a mean annual salary of $81,150 in 2018 for microbiologists, who are similar to pharmacological mycologists.
+From 2018-2028, microbiologists could expect an employment growth which is as fast as the average for all occupations, per the BLS.